swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

     upstream        https://github.com/UW-Madison-ACI/simplestats.git (fetch)
     upstream        https://github.com/UW-Madison-ACI/simplestats.git (push)

-All repositories that are clones begin with a remote called origin.
+All repositories that are clones begin with a remote called `origin`.
+The most common convention is clone from your own fork (`origin`) and add a remote to the common repository as `upstream`.

 ## git fetch : Fetching the contents of a remote